Tuesday & Wednesday: 10-6pm

 Keats Community Library was formed on 21st December 2011 as a company limited by guarantee (07889559) and is a UK registered charity (1146702).

-FINANCIAL INFORMATION AVAILABLE - click on the item to view
+FINANCIAL INFORMATION on Keats Community Library - click on the item to view

 The history of the Library building